ChainAgnostic/CAIPs/CAIPs/caip-25.md

 ##### Trusted Failure Codes

-Send more informative error messages MAY be used in trusted-counterparty circumstances, although extending this trust too widely may contribute to widespread fingerprinting and analytics which corrode herd privacy (see [Privacy Considerations](#privacy-considerations) below).
+More informative error messages MAY be sent in trusted-counterparty circumstances, although extending this trust too widely may contribute to widespread fingerprinting and analytics which corrode herd privacy (see [Privacy Considerations](#privacy-considerations) below).
 The core error